The 3 web performance test tools you should be using

 Here at Niteco, we live and breathe web performance.
 Not only have our specialists spoken on the topic on numerous occasions, but it’s also one of the things we focus on the most when we build or maintain a project.

 Performance makes a difference, in a site’s usability and, ultimately, in your bottom line.
 Good web performance is the difference between a user being wowed by your site’s extremely quick loading time and them abandoning your site after waiting for it to load for several seconds.
 And studies have shown many times that users are not forgiving to bad performance.
 You’re not even given the colloquial three strikes.
 It’s two seconds and you’re out.

-For websites or applications that are already live, Niteco offers its popular 24/7 Proactive Response service.
+For websites or applications that are already live, Niteco offers its popular 24/7 Proactive Response service for many clients, such as Avensia.
 As part of this service, a team of specialists distributed across different time zones around the world monitors not only the security and integrity of your application, its integrations and more, but also measures performance.

 We asked the experts in the 24/7 Proactive Response team to name the tools that they recommend for use in conducting web performance tests.
 These are the 3 tools they named.

 This tool provides insights into the information that is collected over a period of time, which you set yourself.
 It collects information for both the front-end and back-end on one aspect of the site with each run, e.g Performance scoring, PWA assessment, etc.

 Along with the technical results and bare numbers – using which you can compare synthetic and real user monitoring data –, SpeedCurve also provides detailed suggestions for improving the score.
 For instance, it could make you aware of a file not being in the static cache.
 Clear information like this will help your development team or development partner to know what to do in order to improve the performance.
 The team can then even debug web performance issues at the page level.